petrspelos/Amnesia-code-standard/README.md

 This standard demands the use of a single prefix for **all custom files and maps.**

+:warning: An exception is with standard imported assets such as AMFP models.
+If there are no changes made to the asset, it can retain its original name, since a collision would not matter with these assets.

 ## extra_english.lang
 The `extra_english.lang` file should adhere to the common XML schema rules (with the exception of XML header).
 The main tag names must be typed in all capital letters.